moment/momentjs.com/docs/moment/07-customization/00-intro.md

 });
 ```

 Any properties specified will be updated, while others will remain the same.
 This function does not affect moments that already exist.
-Note that calling `updateLocale` also changes the current global locale, to the locale that is updated; see [this GitHub issue](https://github.com/moment/moment/issues/5410) for more information.
+Calling `updateLocale` also changes the current global locale to the locale being updated, so new moments will use that locale.

 To revert an update use: